Code Running Assistance

 Creating a test

 To run a test, you have to create it first.
-PyCharm suggests a smart way to stub a test out: click the class name and then press Ctrl+Shift+T, or on the main menu, choose.
+PyCharm suggests a smart way to stub a test out: click the class name and then press Control+Shift+T, or go to.
 If a test exists, you can jump directly to it; if it doesn't, PyCharm will create it:

 Click the suggested action, and PyCharm will show the following dialog: